StrongMind/cohort_template/README.md

 * `git clone <your repo url here> `
 	* where "your repo url here" is the URL of the cloned repository in your account change directory to where you cloned it.

-* `docker-compose build`

-Open the project in PyCharm by opening the project folder inside of it.
+* Open the project in PyCharm by opening the project folder inside of it.

-In PyCharm preferences (file > settings on Windows) (you may need to install the docker plugin, before this is available):

 * go to your project
 * go to "Python interpreter"